 - Who your customers are

-- The terminology that they use to search within Google
+- The terminology they use to search within Google

-- Who the competitors for those terms
+- Who your competitors are for those terms

-- Can your website compete with them for those terms
+- If your website can compete for those terms

-Once you have worked out exactly what you want to rank for in Google you will need to optimise your website for that search term, this includes
+After you work out exactly what you want to rank for in Google, you’ll need to optimise your website for that search term.
+This includes:

 - Image optimisation

-But in it’s most basic form it’s making sure you’ve got the right word on the right part of your site for Google to want to be able to rank you.
+In its most basic form, on-page optimisation is making sure you’ve got the right word on the right part of your site for Google to rank you.

-Stay tuned I’m going to follow up with more blogs and videos taking a deeper look at each of the 3 Fundamentals area’s of SEO and I want to give you some actionable advice you can use on your site.
+Thanks for reading, everyone.
+I’m going to follow up with more blogs and videos that take a deeper look at each of the three fundamental areas of SEO, and I want to give you some actionable advice you can use for your site.
+Stay tuned!